nfitbh72/bricks/docs/architecture.md

 ## Overview

 Bricks is built as an Electron application using TypeScript and the Canvas API for rendering.
-The architecture emphasizes modularity, testability, and separation of concerns between the game engine and level configuration.
+The architecture emphasizes modularity, testability, and separation of concerns.
+The game features a comprehensive upgrade system, multi-language support, and modular subsystems for audio, input, and UI management.

 ## Technology Stack